 SETS' assessment component uitutilizes and builds upon best practices:

 - It was developed in conjunction with the resesarch-based methodologies of the Search Institute's Developmental Assets, Jung/Briggs-Myers Personality Assessment, Harold Gardner's Multiple Intelligences, and the Rosenberg Self-Esteem Scale.

-- Working with other educators, social workers, therapists, and research scientists, Merge director Bill Rossi broke new ground by precisely defining the underlying skills and abilities necessary for self-directed learning These Fundamentals of Empowerment™ measure core learning principles in the student's relation himself, in his relation to the teacher, and in relation to his skill development.
+- Working with other educators, social workers, therapists, and research scientists, Merge director Bill Rossi broke new ground by precisely defining the underlying skills and abilities necessary for self-directed learning These Principles of Empowerment™ measure core learning principles in the student's relation himself, in his relation to the teacher, and in relation to his skill development.

 Ease of Use

 Day to Day Use: Thanks to years of design, testing, and refining in the field, SETS is so essential, integrated, and fluid to use that it makes sense.
 That makes it friendly for the day-to-day user.